Antibiotic or retinoid creams, gels and lotions, plus antibiotic tablets to treat acne.

 Dalacin Patient Leaflet

-Zineryt is a lotion containing the antibiotic erythromycin in solution.
+Zineryt contains the antibiotic erythromycin in solution.
 It is usually applied twice daily.
-See the manufacturer's patient information leaflet of Zineryt Solution for details, including how to use, side effects and cautions.
+See the manufacturer's patient information leaflet of Zineryt for details, including how to use, side effects, and cautions.
+Please note: pharmacists are required to pre-mix Zineryt before posting, and once constituted has an 8-week shelf life.

 Zineryt Patient Leaflet